- Joint Doctrine Indian Armed Forces

 FAQ: Defence Procurement

-MoD has uploaded Technology Perspective & Capability Roadmap (TPCR) on their website.
-However, that gives very little information and is of little use to Industry.
-There is no other formalised system in vogue for early information which can be used by the Industry to prepare itself for impending Capital Procurement.
-It is hoped that MoD would give more meaningful and useful information through TPCR in near future.
+MoD has uploaded Technology Perspective & Capability Roadmap (TPCR) on their website for the purpose of providing early warning of impending procurement to Industry.
+However TPCR gives very little information and is of little use to Industry.
+There is no other formalised system in vogue, except for 'MAKE' Cases, for early information which can be used by the Industry to prepare itself for impending Capital Procurement.
+It is hoped that MoD would replace TPCR with some other document that would give more meaningful and useful information in future.

-First indication for Capital Procurement is when RFI is uploaded on the net by the user directorate.
+As far as other procurement cases are concerned, no such formal methodology exists.
+First indication for other than MAKE Capital Procurement is when RFI is uploaded on the net by the user directorate.
 With the issue of RFI, the process of procurement commences which involves preparation of SQR, identification of vendors for RFP and tentative decision on categorisation of the project.
-It may thus be assumed that RFP for the project is likely to come out sooner or later in 2-3 years time or may be in a shorter time frame.
+It may thus be assumed that RFP for the project is likely to come out sooner or later in 2-3 years time or may be in shorter time frame.

-Thus, serious players would be advised to get information from open source.
-A lot of information may be available on various defence portals and through participation in seminars/symposiums organised by Industry Chambers in collaboration with Service HQ and carry out personal liaison with Service HQ.
+Thus, serious players would be advised to get information from open sources.
+A lot of information may be available on various defence portals and through participation in seminars/symposiums organised by Industry Chambers in collaboration with Service HQ and also carry out personal liaison with Service HQ.

-It is essential that desirous companies respond to RFI and offer a viable and workable proposal with as much details as possible.
-If they offer a good solution there is a good possibility that their solution may be used for formulating SQR.
-If an RFI has been responded to by a vendor he can be quite sure that he would get RFP.
+In order to qualify for RFP, It is essential that desirous companies respond to RFI and offer a viable proposal.
+If a company offers a good solution, there is a good possibility that their solution may be used for formulating SQR.
+If an RFI has been responded satisfactorily by a vendor he can be quite sure that he would be shortlisted for issue of RFP.

-• Yes, he still has a chance.
-He must immediately register himself for the product he wishes to offer with Technical Manager (TM), Weapons and Equipment Directorate and User Directorate (and equivalent HQs in IAF and IN) as per the Format at Appendix E of Chapter 1 of DPP-2013.
+(a) Yes, he still has a chance.
+He must immediately register himself for the product with Technical Manager (TM), Weapon & Equipment Directorate and User Directorate (and equivalent HQs in IAF & IN) as per the Format at Appendix B of Chapter II of DPP-2016.

-• He should also respond to RFI giving valid reasons for the delay.
+(b) He should also respond to RFI as soon as possible giving valid reasons for the delay in responding to RFI.

-• If procurement case is at an early stage of processing, there is every chance that RFP may be given to the vendor.
-But the vendor has to put in adequate effort.
+(c) If procurement case is at an early stage of processing, there is every chance that vendor may be considered for issue of RFP.
+However, Vendor will have to put in extra efforts to convince user that he has a good solution that is worth looking at.

 If a vendor has responded to RFI, he should normally get RFP.
 If he has not, he can surely make a representation.
 If he figures in the vendor's list and is left out by mistake, RFP will be issued to him.
 If he does not figure in the vendor's list, he would not get RFP.